JulieMontoya/AdveBuilder/bobajob_st/spoiler.md

 At the second house, nobody is at home.
 This house has two rooms.
 Upstairs is a child's bedroom with a sleeping bag.
 The library book is hidden in there  (the child must have been reading it in bed .....)  and can be found in one of two ways; either using `SEARCH BAG`, or by entering `GET INSIDE BAG`.
 It's dark inside the sleeping bag, but `TAKE` on its own  (as in _Birthday Adventure_ or _Philosopher's Quest_)  finds something which is identified as a book when the player goes `BACK` to the room.

+Once the player has the book, it must be returned to the library and exchanged for some chewing gum; which is then used to mend the leaking pipe which will be found in flat 3A.

 The next building is a newsagent's shop; an alley and a metal staircase give access to a dingy flat above the shop, which  (surprisingly enough)  is unoccupied but has a very obvious leaking pipe.
 However, there is no sign of the newsagent, who was supposed to have all the necessary tools and parts.

 If the player attempts to `MEND PIPE` at this stage, they will be told:

 ```
-you will need something soft and squidgy
+You will need something soft and squidgy
 to plug up the hole, and something to
 wrap around it while it sets hard.
 ```

-If they still have the empty milk bottle, they can `FILL BOTTLE` with water from the sink.
+If the player still has the empty milk bottle, they can `FILL BOTTLE` with water from the sink.

+The last house contains a pot plant  (in more senses, it is suggested, than just one .....)  which needs to be watered; but, for some reason best left known to the programmer, there is no source of water.

 ```
 You are in a dimly-lit room with